tytydraco/yessleep/out/When_I_look_into_a_mirror_something_is_watching_me_and_nobody_else_can_see_it.md

 Susan crouched down to the body.

 'Discoloration around the lips, ears and nails.
-These are the signs of cyanosis, which is a blue discolouration of the skin due to a lack of oxygen.
-Oh, honey, you must have suffered quite a bit,' she said and adjusted her hair.
+These are the signs of cyanosis - the skin turned blue due to a lack of oxygen.
+Oh, honey, you must have suffered quite a bit,' she said and adjusted the hair of the dead body.

 'So he was strangled?'

-'No because there are no marks or bruises around his neck.'
+'No, because there are no marks or bruises around his neck.'

 'Pillows?'
 My gaze diverted to the bed and I caught sight of a few pillows